danielfakunle/smartlab/README.md

 # SmartLab: Full Stack Web App

-This is a full stack wbe application built with React and TypeScript, styled with tailwind.
+This is a full stack web application built with React, TypeScript and Postgres, styled with tailwind.
 This was motivated from the final project of the Complete Web Developer course offered by [Zero To Mastery Academy](https://zerotomastery.io/courses/coding-bootcamp/).
 Designed using Figma.

 Live Site: [SmartLab](https://smart-lab.netlify.app/)